-Where a child leaves the school and has an entry in the safeguarding central register, then the school will ensure that this information is copied and forwarded to the DSL or Head of the new establishment as soon as possible and within 5 days.
+When a child leaves Plymouth College and has an entry in the safeguarding central register, then the School will ensure that this information is copied and forwarded to the DSL or Head of the new establishment as soon as possible and within 5 days.
 The files should be sent separately to any other documentation.